 I’m not talking about the run of the mill “planning to plan” unexpected pregnancy or we were “not using birth control but thought we were careful” surprise pregnancy.
 I am talking about the “I was 13-years-old having my first sexual encounter” unexpected pregnancy or the “I’m 40 and thought we were done having babies” unplanned pregnancy of the “oh shit” variety.
 The life-changing, game changer unexpected pregnancy.

 My friend just found out that she is unexpectedly pregnant.
 This will be her third child.
 Her other two children are tweens.
 This baby was not planned.
 They thought they were completely passed the diaper changing, middle of the night feeding stage.Yet, here they are smack dab in the middle of an unexpected pregnancy; shocked, confused and scared.

-My friend has decided to go forward with her unexpected pregnancy and embrace it as her final baby.
+My friend has decided to go forward with her surprise pregnancy and embrace it as her final baby.
 But it’s raised a lot of questions in my mind, what would I do if I were faced with an unexpected pregnancy?
-Have you ever been faced with an unexpected pregnancy?
+Have you ever been faced with a surprise pregnancy?
 What did you or would you do if you found yourself with an unexpected pregnancy at 13 or 40?
 Would abortion ever cross your mind?